 Finding the perfect ghostwriter for your project probably took a lot of soul-searching, research, and time.
 Congratulations!
 You are about to embark on a brand-new journey.
-Now, this new bond with your ghost will mostly likely be very personal, but it’s important that you create a formal agreement in writing, which covers all important elements of your working relationship.
+Now, this new bond with your ghost will mostly likely be very personal, but you must create a formal agreement in writing, which covers all important elements of your working relationship.
 Please make sure a detailed ghostwriter’s contract is in place before you begin.

 This document should cover all the aspects of the writing project as well as address any potential situations that might arise.
 It allows you and the ghostwriter to be on the same page, providing protection and security for each of you so you can focus on the joy of creating and writing.

 A ghostwriter’s contract should be easy to understand and have no ambiguities or conflicting information.
 If you find it to be confusing or convoluted, you’ll know what to expect from the writer about your manuscript.

 A ghostwriter’s contract should protect the client

 If you’re writing a book and need a little help from a friendly ghost, you must be assured of a few basic rights.
 Whether you hire me or another ghostwriter, please make sure these rights are covered.

-You are the author and should always keep the rights for your book, as well as all sales and distribution rights.
+You are the author and should always keep the rights to your book, as well as all sales and distribution rights.
 You should be able to publish your book in any form, at any time, without any interference from the ghostwriter.
 Say in the future you wish to turn your book into a film or a graphic novel series, make sure you have the right to do so.